Jean-Marie Massaud

-Jean-Marie Massaud (born 1966 in Toulouse, France) is a French architect, inventor and designer.
+Jean-Marie Massaud (born 8 September 1966 in Toulouse, France) is a French architect, inventor and designer.
 He was born in Toulouse, France in 1966.

-Massuad graduated from the École Nationale Supérieur de Création Industrielle - Les Ateliers, Paris (ENSCI) in 1990 and began working with Marc Berthier.
-In 2000, he co-founded the Studio Massaud with Daniel Pouzet and expanded his interests in the fields of architecture.
+Biography

-Since the beginning of his career (a 1990 graduate of Paris' ENSCI-Les Ateliers, Paris Design Institute), Jean-Marie Massaud has been working on an extensive range of works, stretching from architecture to objects, from one-off project to serial ones, from macro environment down to micro contexts.
-His work spans architecture and the full spectrum of object design—from bespoke furniture and industrial products, to, more recently, futuristic installations like a helium-filled airship hotel.
-Major brands have solicited his ability to mix comfort and elegance, zeitgeist and heritage, generosity and distinction.
+Jean-Marie Massuad graduated from the École Nationale Supérieure de Création Industrielle – Les Ateliers, Paris (ENSCI) in 1990 and began working with Marc Berthier.
+In 2000, he co-founded the Studio Massaud with Daniel Pouzet with the aim of expanding his interests in the fields of architecture.

-Massaud has run a quest for synthesis, reduction and lightness since his first intuitions.
-He has been working all kind of design fields, from furniture to industrial product and equipment.
-In 2000, he founds Studio Massaud and expands his expertise to architecture and brand development.
-He collaborates with various brands such as B&B Italia, Axor Hansgrohe, Dior, Poliform, Poltrona Frau, Lancôme or Renault.
+Since the beginning of his career Jean-Marie Massaud has been working on an extensive range of works, stretching from architecture to objects, from one-off project to serial ones, from macro environment down to micro contexts.
+His work spans architecture and the full spectrum of object design—from bespoke furniture and industrial products, to, to visionary design concepts like a helium-filled airship hotel.
+Manned Cloud with ONERA as scientific partner or like an innovative concept car, MeWe for Toyata Ed2.
+Major brands in various different fields (perfumes, tableware, furniture, lighting, …) such as B&B Italia, Axor Hansgrohe, Christofle, Poliform, Poltrona Frau, Lancôme, Renault, Air France, ...have solicited his ability to mix comfort and elegance, zeitgeist and heritage, generosity and distinction.
+Jean-Marie Massaud has run a quest for synthesis, reduction and lightness since his first intuitions.

-His collaboration with Marc Berthier and his work in the field of town planning led him towards design and architecture.
-He is concerned with design in various contexts, industrial products and furniture.
+His collaboration with the French designer Marc Berthier and his work in the field of town planning led him towards design and architecture.
 His contextual approach centres on research into the essential, within which the individual remains the centre of attention.
 It is a work upheld by research into the senses, magic, and vital emotion which brings him to work with very different brands.